microsoft/IoT-For-Beginners/6-consumer/lessons/3-spoken-feedback/README.md

     You will need to set up the connection string for the IoT Hub with the service policy (*NOT* the device) in your `local.settings.json` file and add the `azure-iot-hub` pip package to your `requirements.txt` file.
 The device ID can be extracted from the event.

-1. The direct method you send needs to be called `set-timer`, and will need to send the length of the timer as a JSON property called `time`.
-Use the following code to build the `CloudToDeviceMethod` using the `total_time` calculated from the data extracted by LUIS:
+1. The direct method you send needs to be called `set-timer`, and will need to send the length of the timer as a JSON property called `seconds`.
+Use the following code to build the `CloudToDeviceMethod` using the `total_seconds` calculated from the data extracted by LUIS:

     ```python
     payload = {
-        'time': total_time
+        'seconds': total_seconds
     }
     direct_method = CloudToDeviceMethod(method_name='set-timer', payload=json.dumps(payload))
     ```